sunpech/cloudflare-pages-discord-notifier/README.md

 # Cloudflare Pages → Discord Deploy Notifier

-A [Cloudflare Worker](https://workers.cloudflare.com/) with a cron trigger that monitors one or more Cloudflare Pages projects and posts a message to a Discord channel whenever a new deployment finishes (success or failure).
+A [Cloudflare Worker](https://workers.cloudflare.com/) with a cron trigger that monitors one or more Cloudflare Pages projects and posts a message to a Discord channel when a deployment starts and again when it finishes (success, failure, or skipped).

 Cloudflare’s free plan doesn’t offer deploy notifications out-of-the-box.
 Netlify used to have this, but apparently not anymore (unless you had one in before they remove the interface).